 “Shut her up, she’ll bring the city guard down on us,” another said.

 Inona twisted around and bit the man’s hand; he yelled losing his grip on her.
 She pulled free kicking the man’s legs; he shouted in pain stumbling, falling over the table knocking the oil lamp to the floor, the dry timber caught fire.
-All became confused cursing the rogues got to there feet and made to try and grab her, as flames spread.
-Then seeing the fire grow beyond control they panicked giving up their attempt to catch her, and made their escape, leaving Inona to her fate.
-Inona stumbled trying to get to the exit, but couldn't see through the smoke; flames surrounded her.
+Everything was confused, cursing the rogues got to there feet and made to try and grab her, as flames spread.
+Seeing the fire grow beyond control they panicked giving up their attempt to catch her, and made their escape, leaving Inona to her fate.
+She stumbled trying to get to the exit, but couldn't see through the smoke; flames surrounded her.
 A piece of burning timber fell hitting her on the side of the face; she fell to the floor dazed, her face burned the pain excruciating; smoke and heat overwhelming her.
 Half-conscious she felt someone grab her by the arms and pull her out of the burning building.

 Inona woke soaked in sweat, she remembered so vividly now, how she had got the scar.
 Why now, after all this time?
 And who pulled her out of the burning building?
-She felt sure, she knew the answer to both questions, more pieces began to fall into place.
+Inona felt sure, she knew the answer to both questions, the pieces were falling into place in her head.